Yoo Young-eun: Historical Drama and Critical Acclaim (2022)

-In 2022, Yoo directed her first 16 episodes historical drama Bloody Heart.
-The series is a 2022 South Korean television show starring Lee Joon, Kang Han-na, Jang Hyuk, Park Ji-yeon, Heo Sung-tae, and Choi Ri.
-It aired on KBS2 from May 2 to June 21, 2022, every Monday and Tuesday.
-The show is also available for streaming on Disney+ in selected regions.
-Yoo explained that the Korean title 'Red Single Heart' refers to an unchanging, sincere heart, and promised an entertaining drama exploring the implications of a heart turning red.
-The series gained popularity for its stunning visuals and the outstanding performances of the actors who embodied their characters perfectly.
+Yoo ventured into historical drama with Bloody Heart in 2022.
+As her first 16-episode project, the show featured an ensemble cast including Lee Joon, Kang Han-na, Jang Hyuk, Park Ji-yeon, Heo Sung-tae, and Choi Ri.
+It aired on KBS2 from May 2 to June 21, 2022, and was available for streaming on Disney+ in selected regions.
+Yoo noted that the Korean title, Red Single Heart, signifies an unchanging, sincere heart, reflecting the show's themes of loyalty and passion.
+The series was lauded for its stunning visuals and powerful acting performances.
+Furthermore, it was longlisted for the 2022 Rose d'Or Awards.
+Bloody Heart was selected for the TV Series Competition at the 31st Energa Camerimage International Film Festival, where it received a Golden Frog nomination.